zhong-j-yu/rekex/doc/RegExp.md

 - a single character, which is a character class of itself.

-- a predefined character class
+- a predefined character class, corresponding to a predefined set of characters.

 - `seq(s1)`, which is equivalent to `s1`